thinkrapido/nix-insync-portable/readme.md

 # nix-insync-headless

-This will be a nix-derivation that packages insync-headless.
+A nix-derivation that packages insync-headless.

 ## installation